DariaSzpak/Data-Analysis-Portfolio/Excel-Projects/3. Data cleaning and analysis (with dashboard) - Bike Buyer Demographics (Guided) /README.md

 - Adolescent <31
 - Adult 31-54
 - Old >54
-* Standardised commute distance values
+* Standardised commute siatnce values

 Pivot tables were used to prepare the dashboard:
 - Gender, Average Income and Bike Purchase